snowplow/snowplowanalytics.com/_posts/2017-08-17-snowplow-r91-stonehenge-released-with-important-bug-fix.md

 In order to prevent overlapping job runs, this release introduces a locking mechanism.
 This translates into a `--lock` flag to the `run` command.
 When specifying this flag, a lock will be acquired at the start of the job and released upon its successful completion.

+This is much more robust than our previous approach, which involved checking folder contents in S3 to attempt to determine if a previous run was ongoing (or had failed partway through).

 There are two strategies for storing the lock: local and distributed.